You blinked – and all of a sudden your baby is two weeks old. Now you might find yourself searching for a newborn photographer.

-How to choose a baby photographer after the two week mark
+How best to choose a baby photographer after the two week mark?

 If it’s after the two-week mark for baby, I recommend picking up the phone to any photographer you want to work with and asking them if they would photograph the older newborn baby.